-The top way to feature testimonial videos are on company websites with 67% of surveyed marketers reporting that the result of all this time and expense will be featured prominently.
+The top way to feature testimonial videos are on company websites.
+67% of surveyed marketers reporting they feature video testimonials prominently.

 54% of marketing professionals use video testimonials for social media advertising, a growing use case that compounds the ROI of high quality content with the targeted reach of paid social.